0004 Lto by Default

 LTO gives GCC the capability of dumping its internal representation (GIMPLE) to disk, so that all the different compilation units that make up a single executable can be optimized as a single module.
 This expands the scope of inter-procedural optimizations to encompass the whole program (or, rather, everything that is visible at link time).
 Clang does similar LTO, but dumps its internal representation as LLVM byte-code.

 When SUSE implemented LTO, they found the overall size of installed binaries decreased by 5%.
-The benefits are particulary beneficial in large C++ programs.
+The benefits are particularly beneficial in large C++ programs.

 Some useful reading: